 L9 Manager - Point of Entry

 Though a central PCB component library for all to use is best served by a database, some issues can hinder its effectiveness if they're not addressed from the start.
-When two or more designers contribute to a library, it must be through a common procedure to ensure data consistency.
+When two or more designers contribute to a library, it must be through a standard procedure to ensure data consistency.
 Entering new components into the library is "the point of entry," and a consistent methodology is critical to the database's success.

-When it comes to striking a balance, the point of entry for a new component becomes critical, and where most databases fail.
-This is where mistakes are made, and inconsistencies are first introduced.
+When it comes to striking a balance, the point of entry for a new component becomes critical and where most databases fail.
+This is where mistakes are made and inconsistencies are first introduced.
 The point of entry must guide the individual who is entering the information.
 This is handled in several ways:

 - A good point of entry can search external databases like Octopart and bring in existing data from known sources.
 This saves time and ensures the data is correct.

 - A good point of entry can create a consistent component description.
 The description of the component is critical.
 This one field of information allows the designer to identify the component's purpose without reference datasheets or searching the internet.
-A good description allows the user to search components easily when designing and placing them.
-It also becomes important when the designer must look at a bill of materials or check a purchaser's database when the schematic isn’t readily available.
+A good description allows the user to search for components easily when designing and placing them.
+It also becomes essential when the designer must look at a bill of materials or check a purchaser's database when the schematic isn't readily available.

 - A good point of entry can guide the user if manual information must be entered.
-Consistency is key, and this can only be done if users follow the same format.
+Consistency is key; this can only be done if users follow the same format.
 For example, there are several ways to write the value for a ten-thousand-ohm resistor: 10k, 10000, 10,000, 1004, 10k ohm, 10k ohms, 10000ohms, etc. The point of entry must provide a standard format.

 - A good point of entry allows the database to immediately flag potential duplicates.
 Duplicates in the system lead to multiple stockings of the same component on the assembly floor.
 This is a perfect example of the old saying, "nip it in the bud."